 The activities are as follows:

-Additional teacher resource related to this Data Nugget:
+Additional teacher resources related to this Data Nugget include:

 - You can have students read more about environmental justice research from the MSP LTER in this peer-reviewed article (email us at firstname.lastname@example.org if you need a downloadable version):

 - Rebecca H. Walker, Hannah Ramer, Kate D. Derickson & Bonnie L. Keeler (2023) Making the City of Lakes: Whiteness, Nature, and Urban Development in Minneapolis.
 Annals of the American Association of Geographers, DOI: 10.1080/24694452.2022.2155606

 - This short video features Adrienne as she describes the motivation and process behind her research study.